 A travel system is efficient, economical, and convenient since the stroller, car seat, and car seat base can be bought as a package deal.

-Our daughter is 2 and I’m still glad that I went with a stroller/car seat travel system so the car seat could easily click into the stroller for stability.
+Our daughter is 3 now and looking back I’m still glad that I went with a stroller/car seat travel system so the car seat could easily click into the stroller for stability.

 9| White Noise